huggingface/transformers/docs/source/testing.rst

     def test_feature_x():
         pytest.xfail("expected to fail until bug XYZ is fixed")

-Skip all tests in a module if some import is missing:
+Here is how to skip all tests in a module if some import is missing:

 .. code-block:: python